relevance/refactotum/README.markdown

     bundle
     showoff serve

+To add a new slide named "my slide" in the "intro" directory:

+     showoff add -n my slide -d intro

-To edit, see the details about how Showoff works here: https://github.com/schacon/showoff
+For more details on how Showoff works and how to edit slides, check out the docs or example preentations here: https://github.com/schacon/showoff